Makankn/stoneDodgeAI/README.md

-Here’s a proposed README for your project:

----

 # Stone Dodge AI

 Stone Dodge AI is a game built with Pygame where players control a character dodging rocks falling from the sky.
 This project implements a neural network to train AI agents, enabling them to learn the best strategies for survival using NEAT (NeuroEvolution of Augmenting Topologies).
 The AI leverages NEAT-Python to evolve networks over generations, optimizing the agent's ability to dodge falling obstacles.